Today is all about our IKEA Billy Bookcase Hack. How we turned IKEA’s Billy Bookcases into a wall of built-ins!

 Find the bookcases here .
 Click here for the height extension.
 Find the doors here .
 The height extension simply adds height to your bookcase.
 We have 9′ ceilings, so we wanted a tall bookcase.
 This may or may not be the case for you!

-Other items we used: 1×10 MDF trim for top; 1×6 MDF trim for sides; 1×4 MDF trim for between each shelf; 2x4s & OSB crown molding for top; Benjamin Moore Simply White paint for all of the trim pieces.
+Other items we used: 1×10 MDF trim for top; 1×6 MDF trim for sides; 1×4 MDF trim for between each shelf; 2x4s & OSB crown molding for top; 5 1/4″ crown molding; Benjamin Moore Simply White paint in eggshell for all of the trim pieces; caulking & nail filler.
+Everything is linked at the bottom of the post.

 We then built a platform for the bookshelves to sit on to make the 1st shelf even with the 6″ base molding we removed and will put back on later.